masvsal/WassermanGraphTF/current/doc/similarity_measure_notes.md

-- overlap coefficient is highly biased toward sparesely connected nodes (SCN).
+- overlap coefficient is highly biased toward sparsely connected nodes (SCN).
 SCN will have low neighborhood size, causing them to tend toward higher similarity scores.
-Take for example a node with 1 relationship which connects to a neighbor which has 100.
+Take, for example, a node with 1 relationship which connects to a neighbor which has 100 relationships.
 By the definition of overlap coefficient, the size of the intersecting neighborhood set is 1 and the minimum neighborhood size is 1, so the two nodes are 100% similar.

 good example of this dynamic: